1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: Tipu Sultan was killed defending his capital Seringapatam.

-56. After the Fourth Anglo-Mysore War, Mysore was:
+56. After the Fourth Anglo-Mysore War, Mysore was___________.

 A) Annexed completely to the Company